zyedidia/generic/heap/README.md

 func FromSlice[T any](less g.LessFn[T], data []T) *Heap[T]
 ```

-FromSlice returns a new heap with the given less function and initial data\.
-The \`data\` is not copied and used as the inside array\.
+FromSlice returns a new heap with the given less function and initial data.
+The \`data\` is not copied and used as the inside array.

 <details><summary>Example</summary>
 <p>